 Statistics show that bolder colors perform better for call to action buttons.
 Now the CTA is prominent and draws the eye to read the the button!

 Once you officially convince a potential customer to stay and get them to take the next logical step in the journey, it’s time for the rest of your website to lead them to the sale!

-If you’re curious to know whether or not the rest of your site is teed up for conversion and have 60-seconds, hop over to take the quiz!
+If you’re curious to know whether or not the rest of your site is teed up for conversion, download the free guide!